 Technical Direction 1 position.
 May 11 – August 30.
 Assist Technical Director (TD) with shop management, drafting, budgeting and technical rehearsal supervision.
 AUTOCAD experience required.
 3D preferred.
 Knowledge of Microsoft Office is required.
 The TD intern will get a second stage show to TD on their own.

 Wardrobe 4 positions.
 June 1 – August 30.
 Assist in maintaining large repertory costume inventory, dressing principals and chorus, and backstage quick changes.
 Interns are given the opportunity to work in costume shop and/or crafts shop for the first weeks of the contract period and need basic theatrical sewing skills.
 A congenial and artist-oriented personality is essential.

 Updated December 3, 2019.

-Executive Assistant 1 position.
+Executive Assistant POSITION FILLED.
 Early May-August 25.
 Assist Administrative Advisor in supporting Artistic and General Director, including managing appointments, maintaining schedule; preparing correspondence; liaising with staff, Board of Trustees, VIPs, and artists; attending cultivation and special events.
 Must possess excellent verbal and written communication skills and be able to handle situations with diplomacy and tact.
 Driver’s license with clean driving record required.

 General Administration 1 position.
 Late May-August 25.
 Assist Office Manager in daily operations of administrative office.
 Assist with coordination of communication center; mail processing and distribution, as well as reception duties, shipping and receiving; help other administrative departments with special projects.
 Requires valid driver’s license with clean record, communication and interpersonal skills as well as knowledge of Microsoft Office.